jjbfour/azure-quickstart-templates/301-managed-application-servicenow-tickets/README.md

 ![](images/createdassociationresource.png)

 The outputs section of the template deployment also will display the created resource, which can be accessed through the *reference* template function.

 ![](images/customresourcetemplateoutput.png)

-In addition, you can navigate to the deployed Azure Logic App resource in the template resource group and check the *run history* tab to see the HTTP calls.
+In addition, you can navigate to the deployed Azure Logic App resource in the template resource group and check the *Runs history* tab to see the HTTP calls.

 ![](images/logicapprun.png)

 Additional "associations" can be created through deploying another Azure Resource Manager Template or directly interfacing with the Azure REST API.